Isle of May: Geography and geology

 The island is around 1.5 km long and 0.5 km wide, with an area of about 57 ha.
 The western coast of the island consists of cliffs that are up to 45 metres in height.
 The land tilts from here down to the eastern shore, which is mostly rocky with three small beaches: Pilgrims Haven, Kirkhaven and Silver Sands.
 There is a peninsula in the north, known as Rona, which is almost a separate island, being cut off from the main island at high tide.

 Geologically, the island is composed of a "fine grained basalt of a dark-grey colour with tinges of green and greenstone".
 It is crossed by a series of faults that run west–east across the island, and which have been eroded to form steep geos (gullies).

 Wildlife

-Although only around 57 hectares in size, over 285 bird species have been recorded on the island.
+The island is home to one of the largest puffin colonies in the United Kingdom.
+During the Summer months, Puffin breeding pairs return from the sea to mate among burrows in the cliffs.
+Each pair returns to the same burrow they use every year.
+These birds have attracted a significant number of tourist and bird enthusiasts.
+The island can be reached by boat from either the town of Anstruther or North Berwick.
+Although only around 57 hectares in size, 297 bird species have been recorded on the island as of April 2024.
 The island is free from predators such as foxes and rats, and thus provides a safe breeding site compared to the mainland.
 At the height of the breeding season the Isle of May can host around 200,000 seabirds, including puffins, black-legged kittiwakes, razorbills, guillemots, shags, fulmars, oystercatchers, eider ducks, and various species of tern and gull.
 These numbers can fluctuate considerably from year to year, depending on weather and fish stocks.